oh-lang/oh/wishlist.md

 ## getters and setters on class instance variables

+TODO: not sure this is actually relevant anymore; we've removed MMR in favor of reference getters. we probably don't actually want to do this, based on the TODO below things are a bit confusing on how we'd resolve different situations.  we probably don't want to make `m x = 3` do anything surprising. but we probably want to keep the "expands to this" example as a way to do idiomatic getters/setters/swappers.

 Note that all variables defined on a class are given methods to access/set them, but this is done with syntactical sugar.
 That is, *all uses of a class instance variable are done through getter/setter methods*,